What is Considered a Decent Salary in Spain?

 While most of the Spanish workforce is entitled to a minimum wage, unfortunately, this only sometimes extends to interns.
 If you are still studying, chances are that your compensation will be around €300 for travel or lunch expenses.

 However, if you have already graduated and taken up an extracurricular internship position, then you should expect no less than the established minimum wage rate.
+If you’re considering an internship in Spain, it’s a good idea to review the agreement carefully to understand your rights and compensation.

 The average salary in Spain by sector